 Cobra King F8 Iron Set

-Who it's for: Women and senior golfers with slower swing speeds who need a lightweight iron set that still delivers consistent distance and forgiveness.
-The Aldila Rogue Pro graphite shafts are tuned for women's flex, and the perimeter weighting does real work on off-center hits.
+Who it's for: Women and senior golfers with slower swing speeds who need a lightweight set that still delivers real distance.
+The Aldila Rogue Pro graphite shafts are tuned specifically for women's flex, and the perimeter weighting genuinely rescues off-center hits.

 Pros